 In June 1971, he became commander of the 354th Tactical Fighter Wing at the Myrtle Beach Air Force Base.
 The following year, he led the wing when it deployed to Thailand for the final stages of U.S. involvement in Vietnam conflict.
 He was involved in Operation Linebacker which occurred in December 1972.

 In May 1973, he became the assistant deputy chief of staff for operations for control and support, and was sent to Langley Air Force Base, in Virginia.
 He was afterwards assigned to the United States Readiness Command at MacDill Air Force Base, in Florida, in September 1974, where he acted as the deputy director of operations.

-On August 1, 1973, Thomas was promoted to the grade of brigadier general.
-His military decorations and awards include the Silver Star, Legion of Merit with two oak leaf clusters, Distinguished Flying Cross, Bronze Star Medal, Air Medal with 15 oak leaf clusters, Joint Service Commendation Medal, Air Force Commendation Medal, and the Army Commendation Medal.
+On August 1, 1973, Thomas was promoted to brigadier general.
+His military decorations and awards include the Silver Star; Legion of Merit with two oak leaf clusters; Distinguished Flying Cross; Bronze Star Medal; Air Medal with 15 oak leaf clusters; Joint Service Commendation Medal; Air Force Commendation Medal; and the Army Commendation Medal.

 He retired on August 1, 1976, and passed away on October 22, 1998.

 You can find his historical marker in the Market Common near 3428 Knowles Street.